Reduce Reuse Recycle Logo

 Image Credit: CFVI/ReduceReuseRecycle.co.uk

-Now most local councils offer Tetrapak recycling as part of their kerbside collections.
+Now almost all local councils offer drinks carton recycling as part of their kerbside collections.
+In most council areas you can put

 For many years, before they could be included in kerbside collections or taken to local recycling centres, Tetrapak themselves did offer to recycle their packaging; however this did mean packing them up yourself and posting them (at your own expense).